 Representative Transactions

-- Represented the United States International Development Finance Corporation in connection with a $45 million USD credit facility in favor of Mexarrend, S.A.P.I de C.V.
+- Represented U.S. International Development Finance Corporation (DFC) in connection with a $45 million USD credit facility in favor of Mexarrend, S.A.P.I de C.V.
 (Tangelo), a technology company specializing in alternative financing.

-- Represented Sportium in the negotiations with Northgate Capital for a growth investment.
+- Advised Sportium in the reorganization of a credit facility with an international bank as part of the negotiations with Northgate Capital for a growth investment.

 - Members of the Firm represented a subsidiary of Grupo Fermaca in the US$440 million financing, led by The Bank of Tokyo Mitsubishi UFJ, Credit Agricole, ING Capital, Nacional Financiera, Banamex, Banobras and The Bank of Nova Scotia, for the construction, operation and maintenance of a 380-kilometer gas pipeline for service to CFE, the Mexican state utility, in Chihuahua, Mexico (named Project Finance Deal of the Year 2012 by Project Finance Magazine).